truth-zheng/CMP/README.md

 ## Models and Weights

-This is Overview of our Cross-Modal Pose-aware (CMP) framework.
+This is an overview of our proposed Cross-Modal Pose-aware (CMP) framework.
 <div align="center"><img src="assets/framework.jpg" width="900"></div>

 The checkpoints `cmp.pth` and training log have been released at